curityio/react-native-haapi-example/README.md

 ./start-idsvr.sh
 ```

-Alternatively, provide a host name with which connected emulators or devices call the Curity Identity Server.\
+Alternatively, provide a host name with which connected emulators or devices call the Curity Identity Server in Docker.\
-The local computer's IP address should work for both Android and iOS.\
-For example, run the following commands on a macOS computer:
+For example, run the following commands to connect to a macOS computer using its IP address:

 ```bash
 export USE_NGROK='false'